-During my German lessons, I see many of my students placing the finite verb in 3rd position, as they would do in their mother tongue.
-In German however, the basic rule to remember about word order in simple sentences or main clauses is that the finite (conjugated) verb is always the ‘second idea’.
-The finite verb is the one, which can be either singular or plural, in the present, or past tense.
+During my German lessons, I see many students placing the finite verb in the 3rd position, as they would in their mother tongue.
+In German, however, the basic rule about word order in simple sentences or main clauses is that the finite (conjugated) verb is always the ‘second idea’.
+The finite verb is the one that can be either singular or plural in the present or past tense.

-The verb’s second position applies even when some element other than the subject stands in first position.
-This can be adverbs, adverbial phrases, a noun phrase, a pronoun, an infinitive or even a participle.
+The verb-second-position applies even when some element other than the subject stands in first.
+These can be adverbs, adverbial phrases, noun phrases, pronouns, infinitives, or even participles.

-A simple rule to remember: the finite verbs is the axis of a sentence and everything evolves around it.
+A simple rule to remember: finite verbs are the axis of a sentence, and everything revolves around it.